 The map below shows the sampling points and grid lines used in the assessment of the affected area of the Congaree River.

 In April 2017, DHEC completed a surface water sampling event in the Congaree River to determine if TLM constituents were being released into water.
 A total of 14 surface water samples were collected near the eastern bank from the Gervais Street Bridge to the Blossom Street Bridge.
 There were no detections in the samples for any TLM-related constituents.

-Following this event, DHEC requested SCANA to conduct future surface water sampling on a semi-annual basis along this stretch of the river.
-SCANA has conducted 2 additional surface water sampling events to date.
+Following this event, DHEC requested SCE&G to conduct future surface water sampling on a semi-annual basis along this stretch of the river.
+SCE&G has conducted 3 additional surface water sampling events.
 To date, no TLM-related constituents have been detected.

 In June 2017, staff of the Aquatic Biology Section within DHEC’s Bureau of Water conducted an aquatic macroinvertebrate bio-assessment of the Congaree River.
 The goal of the study was to determine if sediment contaminated with coal tar was having an adverse impact to the indigenous invertebrate fauna near the sediment plume.
 Two stations were established to evaluate the potential effects of the contamination on the biotic health of the river.
 A control site was located immediately upstream of the Gervais Street Bridge and a test site was established at the Blossom Street Bridge, directly downstream of the areas with highest volumes of TLM material.